luxzg/WSL2-fixes/networkingMode=bridged.md

 - The following is nothing dangerous, we're just installing web server and opening port 80 to it, and if you want we'll also remove it at the end
 - To confirm networking works for incoming traffic we will install a web server (Apache) and try to access it from an outside device eg. from mobile phone on the same WiFi, or another PC in the same LAN
-- Command to install server, make sure you're still running as sudo (root) if not you'll need to repeat `sudo su` as before, then this:
+- Command to install server, make sure you're still running as sudo (root) if not you'll need to repeat `sudo su` as before, then run this:
 ```
 apt install apache2
 	y